 There is no argument that it is important to be prepared in case a disaster strikes.
 Knowing we should be prepared does not necessarily mean we actually accomplish the disaster preparation task.
 The Federal Emergency Management Agency (FEMA) has come up with an interesting and very helpful way for families to be safe when disaster strikes by providing tools and resources, presented in the form of a mobile device app, to assist with preparation before, during and even after a disaster event.
-The FEMA app is FREE and available for iOS, Android and Blackberry devices.
+The FEMA app is FREE and available for iOS and Android devices.

 There are extra layers of necessary preparation critical for families who have loved ones with special needs, disabilities, or who are medically involved.
 The FEMA app serves all families by providing guidance to organize and centralize many pieces of information and to create family disaster action and communication plans.